Which institution holds the most shares in East West Bancorp Inc. (EWBC)

-East West Bancorp Inc. (NASDAQ: EWBC) is -14.41% lower on its value in year-to-date trading and has touched a low of $61.65 and a high of $93.51 in the current 52-week trading range.
+East West Bancorp Inc. (NASDAQ: EWBC) is -12.10% lower on its value in year-to-date trading and has touched a low of $61.65 and a high of $93.51 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The EWBC stock was last observed hovering at around $68.76 in the last trading session, with the day’s loss setting it -1.42% off its average median price target of $84.00 for the next 12 months.
-It is also 25.18% off the consensus price target high of $90.00 offered by 10 analysts, but current levels are 6.47% higher than the price target low of $72.00 for the same period.
+The EWBC stock was last observed hovering at around $69.55 in the last trading session, with the day’s loss setting it -0.39%.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal